vmware-tanzu/community-edition/docs/site/content/docs/latest/docker-monitoring-stack.md

 ### Validating Contour functionality

 A good step at this point is to verify that Envoy is working as expected.
-To do that, we can locate the Envoy Pod, setup port-forwarding, and connect a browser to it once it has been as shown below:
+To do that, we can locate the Envoy Pod, setup port-forwarding from the container, and then connect a browser to the localhost port as shown below:

 ```sh
 % kubectl get pods -A | grep contour